vbetsch/locklite/README.md

 ## API Documentation

-During development, Swagger documentation is automatically served at `/api/docs`.
+During development, Swagger UI is available at `/api/docs`.
-The underlying OpenAPI specification can be fetched from `/api/swagger`.
+The underlying OpenAPI specification can be fetched from `/api/swagger` and is defined in `src/swagger/swagger.json`.